biccio/precisiondocs/content/about.md

 My name is [Fabrizio Ulisse](https://linkedin.com/in/fabrizioulisse)

-- 🔭 I’m currently working as Senior Tech Communication Officer @[PagoPA](https://pagopa.it)
+- I’m currently working as Senior Tech Communication Officer @[PagoPA](https://pagopa.it)
-- 😄 Pronouns: he/him
+- Pronouns: he/him
+- You can find me on [Linkedin](https://linkedin.com/in/fabrizioulisse) and [Github](https://github.com/biccio)

 I come from an **information architecture**, **interaction design** and **project management** background, mostly in streaming video web projects.
 Now I'm Senior Tech Communication @[PagoPA](https://pagopa.it) (Italy).
 I spent all my work life in digital agencies, simplifying and humanizing tech complexities.